dpwoert/magic-circle/readme.md

 **📦 Presets & Seeding** Enables you to create the exact same scene by saving the values of your controls and the _seeding_ value.
 When a page is reloaded, the last preset is being reapplied.

-**🐥 Small client** The UI and your project run in two different frames.
-This means the client code is very very small since all the heavy lifting is done inside the UI frame.
-The UI code won't even be bundled with your project.
-If you load your project outside of magic circle, it will just work as-asual.
+**🐥 Small client** The UI embeds your project into a frame.
+This means the client code (the code you add to your project) is very very small (~5kb) since all the heavy lifting is done inside the UI which isn't part of your project files.
+You don't have to fear that Magic Circle will get bundled into your project.
+If you load your project outside of Magic Circle, it will just work as-asual.

 **📸 Screenshots** Take screenshots easily and in high-quality.
-Together with a screenshot, the current preset is saved.
+The current state of your variables is saved with a screenshot as a preset.
 This means you can recreate that screenshot again.
 Especially since the current git state is also being stored, you can go back in time to re-create old presets.

 **🎥 Screen recordings** Render your content into a screen recording by exporting it frame by frame.
 Enabling you to export videos in high quality without loss of quality like for example a manual screen recording would.